 “Tahini is high in fat like peanut butter, but most of the fat is the good kind” — monounsaturated and polyunsaturated — says Paravantes.

-Though tahini is usually made from white sesame seeds, you might also spot black tahini (made from black sesame seeds) at the supermarket.
+Tahini is usually made from white sesame seeds, you might also spot black tahini (made from black sesame seeds) at the supermarket.

 How to Make Tahini

 “Homemade tahini is not hard to make,” says Lisa Young, Ph.D., R.D.N.
-She recommends these three basic steps for a simple tahini recipe:

 When you make a tahini recipe on your own, you can control the amount and type of oil or add different flavors.